Back to Blog

 Web Development9 min readMay 5, 2026

 Chasing 100/100 Lighthouse scores is its own genre of content.
-This isn't that.
-Let's talk about making real Next.js apps measurably faster in ways that affect actual users.
+This is not that.
+Here is how to make real Next.js apps measurably faster — Server Components, cache invalidation, LCP fixes, and bundle analysis — in ways that affect real users on real devices.

 Next.jsPerformanceSEO